 The international containership shipping industry's functional currency is the U.S. dollar.
-We generate all of our revenues in U.S. dollars, but incurred approximately 24% of our vessel operating expenses and drydocking expenses in 2023 in currencies other than U.S. dollars.
-Comparatively, in 2022 approximately 20% of our vessel operating expenses and drydocking expenses were in currencies other than U.S. dollars.
-In addition, our vessel management fee is denominated in Euros and certain general and administrative expenses (about 5% in 2023) are mainly in Euros and some other currencies.
-As of December 31, 2023, approximately 35% of our outstanding trade accounts payable were denominated in currencies other than the U.S. dollar, mainly in Euros.
+We generate all of our revenues in U.S. dollars, but incurred approximately 19% of our vessel operating expenses and drydocking expenses in 2024 in currencies other than U.S. dollars.
+Comparatively, in 2023 approximately 24% of our vessel operating expenses and drydocking expenses were in currencies other than U.S. dollars.
+In addition, our vessel management fee is denominated in Euros and certain general and administrative expenses (about 7% in 2024) are mainly in Euros and some other currencies.
+As of December 31, 2024, approximately 30% of our outstanding trade accounts payable were denominated in currencies other than the U.S. dollar, mainly in Euros.
 We do not use currency exchange contracts to reduce the risk of adverse foreign currency movements but we believe that our exposure from market rate fluctuations is unlikely to be material.
-Net foreign exchange gain for the year ended December 31, 2022 was \$33,634.
+Net foreign exchange loss for the year ended December 31, 2023 was \$33,634, while the net foreign exchange gain for the year ended December 31, 2024 was \$18,633.

-A hypothetical 10% immediate and uniform adverse move in all currency exchange rates from the rates in effect as of December 31, 2023, would have increased our vessel operating expenses and dry-docking expenses by approximately \$1.08 million and the fair value of our outstanding trade accounts payable by approximately \$0.19 million.
+A hypothetical 10% immediate and uniform adverse move in all currency exchange rates from the rates in effect as of December 31, 2024, would have increased our vessel operating expenses and dry-docking expenses by approximately \$1.09 million and the fair value of our outstanding trade accounts payable by approximately \$0.13 million.